+You can apply for the Scheme online.
 Payment for the atypical working scheme must be made by Electronic Funds Transfer (EFT).

 If you are a visa-required national, you must apply for an entry visa online.
 A copy of your Letter of Approval must be enclosed as part of the documentation for your visa application.
 You cannot apply for a visa before you get the Letter of Approval.
 You should allow 8 weeks for your visa application to be processed.